'La La Land' scores 7 Golden Globe nominations

 Rachel Bloom, Julia Louis-Dreyfus, Sarah Jessica Parker, Issa Rae, Gina Rodriguez, Tracy Ellis Ross will compete for best actress in a TV musical/comedy.

-"Kubo and the Two Strings," "Moana," "My Life as a Zucchini," "Sing," "Zootopia" and "Trolls" were nominated for best animated feature film.
+"Kubo and the Two Strings," "Moana," "My Life as a Zucchini," "Sing," and "Zootopia" were nominated for best animated feature film.

 One winner has already been announced: Meryl Streep will be honored with the Cecil B. DeMille Award for lifetime achievement in the film industry.